AmaanK2/vision-radar/README.md

 ###Run the following commands:
 Make sure to have python and pip3 installed beforehand.
+Make sure that you have a version older than python 3.10 installed since onnxruntime is not supported with the newest version of python

 Install the required packages:
 - pip3 install onnxruntime